phucchp/e-learning/README.md

    ```
    make fix
    ```
+This README provides a clear and concise guide to setting up, configuring, and running the E-learning NodeJS project using Docker Compose.
+If any issues arise, double-check the configuration steps and ensure that Docker services are running correctly.
 ## Project Makefile Guide
 This Makefile provides a set of convenient commands to manage a Dockerized application.
 It simplifies the execution of various tasks related to building, starting, stopping, and managing the database of your application.
 Below are the available commands and their descriptions:
 ## Prerequisites